doganai/MBOX-Reader/README.md

 1. Have Python3 installed!

-2. Run program and get stats from your mbox
+2. Run program and get stats from your mbox file.

 Tests can be run with an mbox file.